alcantarar/ASB_Tutorial/git_cheatsheet.md

 git config --global user.email "[GITHUB EMAIL]"
 ```
 ## GETTING HELP
-Replace VERB with the operation you need help with:
+Replace VERB with the operation you need help with. `--help` will return the full help page, while `--h` returns a consolidated help page:
 ```
+git VERB --help
-git help VERB
+git VERB -h
 ```
 ## SETUP LOCAL REPOSITORY
 Initialize an existing directory as a git repository: